Capromeryx

-Capromeryx (dwarf pronghorn) is an extinct genus of dwarf pronghorns (Antilocapridae) that originated in North America during the Pliocene about 5 million years ago (the exact range of their presence on the landscape is still not known, but the most recent fossils found are dated to 11,000 years ago).
+Capromeryx (dwarf pronghorn) is an extinct genus of dwarf pronghorns (Antilocapridae) that originated in North America during the Pliocene about 5 million years ago (the exact range of their presence on the landscape is still not known, but the most recent fossils found date to the terminal Pleistocene).
 Antilocaprines began to decline in diversity during the Late Miocene, and the closest living relative and only surviving antilocaprine is the North American pronghorn (Antilocapra americana).

 Description

 Reconstruction of Capromeryx minor based on La Brea Tar Pits specimen, illustration by Joaquín Eng Ponce.

 Capromeryx were the smallest members of the pronghorn family Antilocapridae.
 They are recognized by having two upright horns that are conical in shape (wider at the base and tapering toward the top).
 The United States distribution of this genus includes: Arizona, California, Florida, New Mexico, Texas, and Washington.
 Fossils have also been found in the Mexican states of: Chihuahua, Sonara, and Baja California.
 Many Capromeryx fossils have been found in tar pits, and juveniles are especially common.
 One such location is the Rancho La Brea Tar Pits in Los Angeles, where enough bones have been unearthed to produce a full skeleton sample of Capromeryx minor.

 Much like the living pronghorns that exist today, the habitat that these animals were thought to inhabit were grassy plains with some shrubs and large trees for them to take refuge in.
 It is still unknown what exactly they ate and how they interacted socially but it is speculated that they were similar in many ways to their living relatives, the North American Pronghorn.

 The only living relative of Capromeryx, Antilocapra americana.